Senior Resources » 10 Cheap Ways to Increase Your Home’s Value Before Downsizing

 plants with lights

 A few houseplants might be just the thing to make your home extra cozy and inviting.
 Nothing brightens a space quite like a plant, after all!
 Not sure which plant will be as low-maintenance as it is beautiful?
 Try out a spider plant.
 They thrive indoors or outdoors.
-Of course, you could also purchase a prayer plant.
-These leafy stunners enjoy indirect sunlight and moderate watering—the perfect choice for a novice green thumb.
+You could also purchase a prayer plant.
+These leafy stunners enjoy indirect sunlight and moderate watering, making them a low-stress option!

 Looking for more?